Shehryar Afridi

-Shehryar Khan Afridi (شہریار خان آفریدی; born 12 March 1971) is a Pakistani politician who serves as Chairperson of the Parliamentary Special Committee on Kashmir, in office since 13 May 2020.
+Shehryar Khan Afridi (شہریار خان آفریدی; born 12 March 1971) is a Pakistani politician who served as Chairperson of the Parliamentary Special Committee on Kashmir, in office from 13 May 2020 to April 2022.
 He served as the Minister of State for Interior from 31 August 2018 to 18 April 2019.
-He had been a member of the National Assembly of Pakistan from August 2018 till January 2023.
-Previously, he was also a member of the National Assembly from June 2013 to May 2018.
-He is serving as the Minister of State for States and Frontier Regions (SAFRON) since 18 April 2019.
+He has been a member of the National Assembly of Pakistan since February 2024 and previously served as a member from August 2018 till January 2023 and June 2013 to May 2018.
+He also served as the Minister of State for States and Frontier Regions (SAFRON) from 18 April 2019 until 25 September 2020.
 He was also given an additional charge of the Ministry of Narcotics Control after the death of Ali Mohammad Mahar.

+He resigned from National Assembly of Pakistan on order of Imran Khan on 10 April 2022.

 Early life and education

-He was born on 12 March 1971.
+Afridi was born on 12 March 1971 into a Pashtun family of the Afridi tribe.

+A native of Kohat in Khyber Pakhtunkhwa, his father Nadir Shah Afridi served as a district counsellor and later became a member of parliament, while one of his brothers, Major (r) Tariq Javed, worked in the bureaucracy following his retirement from the armed forces.

-He received a master's degree in International Relations from the University of Peshawar.
-He wanted to join the Civil Services of Pakistan but was not selected as he failed in the examination.
+He received a Master's degree in International Relations from the University of Peshawar.